MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### Move pane focus

 This changes focus to a different pane depending on the direction.
+Setting the `direction` to `"previous"` will move focus to the most recently used pane.

 **Command name:** `moveFocus`